-Prior to each investigation involving negligence allegations, the Yukon Workers' Compensation Health and Safety Board (YWCHSB) will review the situation for evidence of negligence and materiality.
-For those case where negiligence is to be determined, the Investigations Unit will be consulted to determine whether an investigation into the incident is warranted.
-All parties likely to be affected by the determination will be given an opportunity to review the available evidence and make representations to the YWCHSB about the application of subsection 71(2) of the Workers' Compensation Act S.Y.
-2008 (the "Act").
+Prior to each investigation involving negligence allegations, the YWCHSB will review the situation for evidence of negligence and materiality.
+For those cases where negligence is to be determined, the Investigations Unit will be consulted to determine whether an investigation into the incident is warranted.
+All parties likely to be affected by the determination will be given an opportunity to review the available evidence and make representations to the 'Y'WCHSB about the application of section 69(2).

-This policy provides direction in determining when an employer (and/or his/her worker(s)) has been negligent and has thereby caused an injury or death to a worker(s) of another employer.
+This policy is intended to provide direction in determining when an employer (and/or his/her worker(s)) has been negligent and has thereby caused an injury or death to a worker(s) of another employer.
 Where negligence has been determined, this policy provides direction on how costs are transferred.

 Claims Cost Relief and Claims Cost TransferDecember 31, 2007 - June 30, 2008 | CL-50 | Policies prior to July 1, 2022